-A substantive motion submitted to BCSTA after the motion submission deadline set out in bylaw 10(b) will only be considered by the general meeting when such a motion deals with emergent matters arising after the stated sixty (60) day deadline.

-The Legislative Committee reviews late motions and decides whether the motions meet the late motion criteria.
+A substantive motion submitted to BCSTA after the motion submission deadline (60 days before AGM) "shall be considered by the general meeting only when such a motion deals with matters arising from events occurring or legislation introduced subsequent to the stated sixty (60) day deadline for submission of motions."
+The Legislative Committee reviews late motions and decides whether or not the motions meet the late motion criteria.
 During the AGM business session, the Legislative Committee will report to the assembly about the late motions which it received and reviewed.
 The committee will recommend that the assembly consider the late motions which the committee recommends for inclusion on the AGM agenda.